hasan-rakib-cse/ema-john-client/README.md

             c.
 Facebook

     2. Use React Router for Dynamic Routing
-    3. Use browsers localStorage for storing data.
+    3. Use browsers localStorage for storing data
-    4.
-    5.

 ### This project contains some pages below:
     1. Home Page (index.html)